riboviz/riboviz/docs/user/prep-riboviz-config.md

       SRR1042864_s1mi.fastq.gz
 ```

-As an aside, there is no requirement for the three directories to be colocated under a common `dataset` directory.
-They can be located anywhere within your file system.
+(as an aside, there is no requirement for these three directories to be colocated under a common `dataset` directory.
+They can each be located anywhere within your file system)

 You could define the following configuration parameters, in `config.yaml` (other configuration parameters have been omitted for brevity):